jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/2_Research_Objec.typ

 The study should focus particularly on the unique characteristics of hydrogen that pose challenges in its real-world application.
 A key objective is to investigate whether hydrogen can be safely and effectively used in experimental investigations of #gl_("swith", pl:true).
 This research aims to design and analyze potential experimental setups based on the critical load cases identified earlier, with the goal of maximizing the relevance of these experiments to certification institutions.
-These experimental investigations can be crucial in demonstrating the viability and safety of #gl_("swith") technology to regulatory bodies.
+These experimental investigations can be crucial in demonstrating the viability and safety of #gl_("swith", pl:true) to regulatory bodies.
 Furthermore, the study needs explore whether certain potentially dangerous properties of hydrogen can be safely disregarded in experimental structural verification of #gl_("swith", pl:true) without compromising the integrity or validity of the tests.
-This analysis is vital for developing safe, practical, and cost-effective testing protocols that can contribute to the eventual certification process for #gl_("swith") technology in commercial aviation.
+This analysis is vital for developing safe, practical, and cost-effective testing protocols that can contribute to the eventual certification process for #gl_("swith", pl:true) in commercial aviation.

 /* ---------------------- curvature, impact fill medium --------------------- */
 Should the research determine that hydrogen is not suitable as a filling agent for experimental investigations, a thorough justification for this conclusion needs to be provided.
 The study should then focus on identifying and evaluating alternative filling agents that could be used in place of hydrogen.